A Guide to 22q11.2 Deletion Syndrome

 This guide is for informational purposes only and does not replace professional medical advice.
 Always consult your multidisciplinary care team regarding the management and treatment of 22q11.2 Deletion Syndrome.

-Get notified when new research about 22q11.2 deletion syndrome is published.
+Get notified when new evidence is published on 22q11.2 deletion syndrome.